-On my recent trip to Eretz Yisroel, I had the good fortune to rent an apartment in Kfar David in Mamilla, very close to the Jaffa Gate.
+On a trip to Eretz Yisroel a few years ago, I had the good fortune to rent an apartment in Kfar David in Mamilla, very close to the Jaffa Gate.
 I davened almost every Tefillah at the Kotel, except for Shabbos when we were in Ramat Beis Shemesh.
-(As an aside, the apartment was great and priced at $160 a night off season.
-There are smaller ones for $100 a night.
-Email me at BeyondBT@gmail.com if you need more information).

 Davening at the Kotel is amazing because it’s a Minyan factory and you get to join together with all types of Jews from the four corners of the world.
 However, I do find it distracting at Shacharis, between the people collecting Tzedakah and the simultaneous Minyanim going on at a somewhat loud volumne.

 On my first Shacharis I went to the Vasikin minyan, which is at sunrise and is the best time to Daven according to the Shulchan Aruch.
 So here I was, at the best place-the Kotel, at the best time-sunrise, and with a great collection of Jewish souls from around the world.
 And to top it all off, since it was Vasikin every Minyan starts Shemoneh Esrai at the same time and the entire Kotel would be quiet together.

 So I stepped into Shemoneh Esrai anticipating the sweet sound of silence, but unfortunately perfection was not to be found.
 There was one individual who was davening very loudly well into our Shemoneh Esrai.
 So there were 300 souls with the opportunity to join in Tefillah at the perfect time at the perfect place, but one person was out of step.

 I decided to write three endings to this piece:

 1) How does Hashem judge this situation.
 On the one hand the person was davening to Hashem in sincerity, but at the same time he was disturbing many other people in a situation where total quiet was a possibility.